YongoDavid/Demo-2024/README.md

-going back to spend more time on this Estate Project i have been able to get the form data to save to local storage using an easier way
+going back to spend more time on this Estate Project i have been able to get the form data to save to local storage using an easier way it wasnt as complecated as the first way i was trying to